A-Archives-and-Forks/UnsecuredAPIKeys-OpenSource/README.md

 | Interface | CLI | Web UI + API |
 | Database | SQLite (local) | PostgreSQL |

-## Security Warning
+## ⚠️ Educational Purpose Only

+This tool is for **educational and security awareness purposes only**.

+- **Learn** how API keys get exposed in public repositories
+- **Understand** the importance of secret management
+- **Report** exposed keys responsibly to repository owners
+- **Never** use discovered keys for unauthorized access

-**Do NOT publish your database or results to a public repository.** This would expose working API keys to malicious actors who could abuse them.
+**Do NOT publish your database or results publicly.** This would expose working API keys to malicious actors.

 ## Quick Start